jcoleman45/6300test/Project1/ProjectPlan.md

 - Requirements document review and approval by all team members
 - Questions about the requirements to be posted to Laura
 - Requirements specification document to be uploaded to Github repository
-- Requirements added as issues in Github issue tracker

 ###2.3 Develop Software
 The software will be developed using Java technology.
 The code will be shared and managed using Github version control